FredJul/Omni-Notes/README.md

 TaskGame is an open source task management gamified Android application based on OmniNotes.

-### Make your life funnier!
+### Motivate yourself to do borring tasks and make your life funnier!

 Each time you finish a task, you'll earn some points and will be able to spend them into a game as a reward.
-Several games can support TaskGame points, you are not limited to one and can regularly change.
+Several Android games can support TaskGame points, you are not limited to one and can regularly change.

-### Make the world better!
+### Make our old Earth a better place!

-In addition of your own task, you can accept some public-interest quests and do them in exchange of a large quantity of points
+In addition of your own task, you can accept some public-interest quests and do them in exchange of a large quantity of points.
+You may just cheat to get the points, but if only few people do it for real it's already a great victory.
+Try it!

-### How to use TaskGame points into my app?
+### How to use TaskGame points into my game?

+***Important notice: I'm currently searching for people who would like to modify their game to support TaskGame points.
+I'll refer to their app into TaskGame.***

-You just need to add this small utils file into your project:
+To support TaskGame points into your game, you just need to add this small utils file into your Android project:
 ```
 import android.content.ActivityNotFoundException;
 import android.content.Context;